 We went to the Fish River Canyon.
 Like all canyons, it was billed as the biggest, longest, deepest, whatever in the (insert your area or ‘world’ here).
 We stood on the rim and gazed down.
 Then Pikkie Loots and I couldn’t stand it; so – against orders – we zipped down the pathway, slipping and sliding down as fast as we could.
 Before we got to the bottom we decided we’d get into big kak if we took too long, so we reluctantly stopped and returned to the top, slowly.

-We camped next to the Vingerklip, while it still stood (it fell down on 8 December 1988).
-About 30m high from the vlaktes at the base, the little neck it balanced on was only about 3m X 1,5m, making it rather precarious.
+We camped next to the Vingerklip, while it still stood (it fell down on 8 December 1988, so its obvious it wasn’t our fault, nê).
+About 30m high from the vlaktes at the base, the little neck it balanced on was only about 3m by 1,5m, making it rather precarious.

 On to the Brandberg, where a long walk would take you to some rock paintings.
 I chose not to make the walk.
 Pikkie did, and said he remembered “the terrain as being barren, hot as hell, and rock strewn.
 The rocks had a rich red-brown colour, and I thought it was amazing that the local indigenous people had painted a white lady, which according to legend was the Queen of Sheba, who they would probably never have seen!
 Some people wanted to pour water on the paintings but I think Braam stopped them and of course today I realise that he was a hundred per cent right in not letting us do it.
 If we all poured water on it it would have been washed away by now!”